MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 | [Content search](/microsoft-365/compliance/search-for-content) | Use Content search for advanced searches, including custom filters.
 You can use keywords and Boolean search operators.
 You can also build search queries using Keyword Query Language (KQL). |
 | [RaMP checklist-Data protection: Know your data](/security/zero-trust/data-compliance-gov-data#1-know-your-data) | A checklist of implementation steps with step owners and links to documentation. |

-#### Discover nonsanctioned SaaS apps
+#### Discover non-sanctioned SaaS apps

 Your organization likely subscribes to many SaaS apps, such as Salesforce or apps that are specific to your industry.
 The SaaS apps that you know about and manage are considered sanctioned.
 In later stages, you extend the data protection schema and DLP policies you create with Microsoft 365 to protect data in these sanctioned SaaS apps.

-However, at this stage it’s important to discover nonsanctioned SaaS apps that your organization is using.
+However, at this stage it’s important to discover non-sanctioned SaaS apps that your organization is using.
 This enables you to monitor traffic to and from these apps to determine if your organization’s business data is being shared to these apps.
 If so, you can bring these apps into management and apply protection to this data, starting with enabling single sign-on with Azure AD.

 The tool for discovering SaaS apps that your organization uses is Microsoft Defender for Cloud Apps.